Drug and Alcohol Detox

 - Panic attacks

-Less intense symptoms like insomnia and anxiety get less severe over several months.
+Less intense benzo withdrawal symptoms like insomnia and anxiety get less severe over several months.

 What Happens After Drug and Alcohol Detox?

 Medical detox is an important step in sobriety, but it’s not the last.
 The National Institute on Drug Abuse describes detox as the first stage of alcohol and drug treatment.
 Detox should be followed by drug addiction treatment.
-Removing drugs and alcohol from your body doesn’t address the reasons you were abusing substances.
-Detox only begins to touch on the mental and emotional issues that could be fueling drug abuse.
+Removing drugs and alcohol from your body doesn’t address the reasons you abuse substances.
+Detox only begins to touch on the mental and emotional issues that fuel drug abuse.

 Inpatient drug rehab provides a safe place to focus on getting better.
-Treatment plans may include:
+After a safe and comfortable detox, Promises treatment team will work with you to create a treatment plan that addresses your unique needs and preferences.
+Treatment plans may include treatment options like:

 Take the First Step to a Better Life

 You aren’t expected to have a clear plan for how to get from where you are now to where you want to be.
 You may not feel ready to give up drugs and alcohol.
-You may not know what’s next for you after drug detox.
+You may not know what’s next for you after a drug detox program.
 That’s why we’re here – to guide you along the road to recovery, one step at a time.
-Call us today.
+Call Promises treatment centers today.
 We can help.

 To learn more about Drug and Alcohol Detox, call 844-876-5568